-- 9.3.1 If an accident were to occur when on observation, the work provider will immediately contact the Work Observation Coordinator, who will then follow procedures as currently under Trip Policy; namely: - Establish the nature and extent of the emergency; - Pass full details of the event and those involved to Senior Management who will contact parents; - Ensure a staff member is able to accompany the casualty to appropriate healthcare provision.

-9.3.2 As our learner will be an employee for the period of the observation, the employer as the responsible person should report any incidents or injuries to a pupil which arises out of or in connection with work.
-The Work Observation Coordinator ensures an accident report is filled in and sent to us, in addition to mandatory reporting in RIDDOR has been carried out, if appropriate and reportable.
-In reference to HSE Guidelines and Post-16 work experience as a part of 16 to 19 study programmes and traineeships: Departmental advice for post-16 education and training providers (2015), we will investigate the incident and whether the training provider had indeed taken appropriate and satisfactory steps to manage risks in the work place.
+- 11.3.1.
+If an accident were to occur when on observation, the work provider will immediately contact the Careers & Employability Adviser, who will then follow procedures as currently under Trip Policy; namely: - Establish the nature and extent of the emergency; - Pass full details of the event and those involved to Senior Management (Principal/Head) who will contact parents; - Ensure a staff member is able to accompany the casualty to appropriate healthcare provision. - 11.3.2.
+As our student will be an employee for the period of the observation, the employer as the responsible person should report any incidents or injuries to a student which arises out of or in connection with work.
+The Careers & Employability Adviser ensures an accident report is filled in and sent to us, in addition to mandatory reporting in RIDDOR has been carried out, if appropriate and reportable.
+In reference to HSE Guidelines and 'Post-16 work experience as a part of 16 to 19 study programmes and traineeships: Departmental advice for post-16 education and training providers' (2015), we will investigate the incident and whether the training provider had indeed taken appropriate and satisfactory steps to manage risks in the work place.

-10.0 Monitoring, Review and Evaluation
+12.0 Monitoring, Review and Evaluation

-10.1 Monitoring Learners when on observation
+12.1.
+Monitoring students when on observation

-- 10.1.1 During the Enrichment Week in which a learner has a work observation, the Work Observation Coordinator will organise to meet with the learners on an individual basis in College at least once during the week to discuss their observation.
+12.1.1.
+During the Enrichment Week in which a student has a work observation, the Careers & Employability Adviser will organise to meet with the students on an individual basis in college, ideally once, during the week to discuss their observation.
 In this meeting, their welfare on observation will be explored to ensure whether they are happy and enjoying their observation, or whether any interventions or changes need to be made.
-They will also be asked to reflect on their observation so far, both in terms of personal development and being asked probing questions to use their higher order thinking skills of analysis and evaluation. - 10.1.2 We are also trialling visits to the work observation to meet students, not only to check in with the learner in industry but to also help strengthen links with the providers.
-For those learners who are on observation outside of a commutable distance from Cardiff and therefore accommodation is required, they will receive a telephone call to check in. - 10.1.3 As part of the discussions with the provider about their roles and responsibilities, we seek to come to an agreement about their duties as their supervisor and mentor.
-We expect the learner to be able to meet with their supervisor at least once in the work observation week as an 'interim assessment' to have a professional discussion about their progress so far and whether any changes are recommended or required, be it from the learner's or the provider's perspective.
-Furthermore, we will expect the learner to finish the observation by receiving a summarising de-brief meeting to received detailed verbal feedback about their attitudes, behaviour and professionalism.
+They will also be asked to reflect on their observation so far, both in terms of personal development and being asked

+- probing questions to use their higher order thinking skills of analysis and evaluation. - 12.1.2.
+We also aim to visit the work place itself to meet students, not only to check in with the student in industry but to also help strengthen links with the providers.
+For those students who are on observation outside of a commutable distance and therefore accommodation is required, they will receive a telephone call to check in. - 12.1.3.
+As part of the discussions with the provider about their roles and responsibilities, we seek to come to an agreement about their duties as their supervisor and mentor.
+We expect the student to be able to meet with their supervisor at least once in the work observation week as an 'interim assessment' to have a professional discussion about their progress so far and whether any changes are recommended or required, be it from the student's or the provider's perspective.
+Furthermore, we will expect the student to finish the observation by receiving a summarising de-brief meeting to received detailed verbal feedback about their attitudes, behaviour and professionalism.

-10.2 Monitoring Learners after observation
+12.2.
+Monitoring students after observation